 Best Hotel in Kitay-Gorod: Hotel Nikolsky Red Square

 Less than five minutes walk to the Kremlin and Red Square, this hotel is ideal for first timers in Moscow.
 With its warm interiors, modern amenities, and close proximity to the metro, restaurants and more, there’s no better place to stay in Kitay-Gorod.

 Best Airbnb in Kitay-Gorod: Cozy Apartment in Moscow

 Modern and bright, this cosy apartment in the heart of Kitay-Gorod is the perfect home base for your time in Moscow.
 It’s situated within walking distance of Red Square, the Kremlin Complex and St. Basil’s Cathedral.
 Close to transit, shops, restaurants and so much more!

-Travelling on a budget is difficult, but not impossible in Moscow.
-The best place to stay to get the most value for your money in the Presnensky neighbourhood.
-Located on the north side of Boulevard Ring, Presnensky (or Presnya) is home to tourist attractions, restaurants and top literary sites.
+Budget travel can be difficult, but definitely isn’t impossible in Moscow.
+Located on the north side of Boulevard Ring, Presnensky (or Presnya) is home to numerous attractions, restaurants and top literary sites.

 – Enjoy a traditional Russian meal of blinchiki, caviar, and vodka at the iconic Café Pushkin.

 – Spend an afternoon learning about space, the stars and beyond at the Moscow Planetarium, one of the city’s most popular museums.